What does Madison mean?

 (male) Madimon, Maditon, ..
 Middle name pairings:

-Madison is a very popular first name for females (#2029 out of 4276, Top 47%) and also a very popular surname or last name for all people (#1094 out of 88799, Top 1%) (Source: 2000 U.S. Population Census).
+Madison is a very popular first name for women (#2029 out of 4276, Top 47%) and also a very popular last name for all people (#1209 out of 150436, Top 1%).
+(2000 U.S. Census)

 Madison entered the list in 1980-1989 and reached its top position of #2 in the U.S. in the year 2002, and is currently at #11.
 (2015 Birth Statistics)